When You Retire

-What if my local’s Retiree Chapter is no longer active?
+What if my local’s retiree chapter is no longer active?

 Consider reaching out to other retirees to see if they’d like to help reactivate your retiree chapter.
-If you would like assistance from the Council of Retired Members, we can arrange for a meeting with one or more of the CRM officers to discuss ideas for how to get the chapter functioning again.
+If you would like assistance from the Council of Retired Members, we can arrange for a meeting with one or more of the council officers to discuss ideas for how to get the chapter functioning again.

-Can I help start a Retiree Chapter?
+Can I help start a retiree chapter?

 What if I am a CFT member-at-large when I retire?

 Some educators choose to be members-at-large of the CFT, making them members of AFT Local 8004.
-If you are a member-at-large at the time of your retirement, you will automatically become a member of the CFT Member-at-Large Retired Chapter, Local 8004-R.
+If you are a member-at-large at the time of your retirement, you will automatically become a member of the CFT Member-at-Large Retiree Chapter, Local 8004-R.

 Still need help with your membership status?